precice/precice.github.io/pages/community/precice-workshop-organization.md

 toc: true
 ---

-While for a participant of the preCICE workshop the event lasts a week, it takes several months of preparation to make it successful.
+While the preCICE workshop lasts a week, it takes several months of preparation to make it successful.
 In this preparation, the complete preCICE team plays an active role, while the event management role rotates, to integrate different perspectives and to distribute the load.
 In cases where this makes sense, we organize the workshop together with local user groups, opening further networking opportunities for the community.

 In this page, we document common steps and lessons learned, aiming to make onboarding of new organizers easier.
 Besides, who remembers what material the registration desk needed last year, if we cannot even remember what we had for lunch?

 ## First urgent steps

-Do these steps as soon as possible, as other major steps depends on them.
+Do these steps as soon as possible, as other major steps depend on them.

 ### Set and advertise a date